EDUCBA

 Also, to specify that a variable is global externally, precede its name using GLOBAL or @@global, but a user should have the SUPER privilege to make the change.

 Again, to state that a variable is a session externally, precede its name using SESSION or @@session or @@.
-Since this session variable change does not need any special rights, a user or client can modify only its own session variables, not of any other ones.
+Since this session variable change does not need special rights, a user or client can modify only its session variables, not any other ones.

-Also, @@local and LOCAL keywords in the syntax can be applied as these denote synonyms for the @@session and SESSION.
-But when no modifier is available, then the SET statement command modifies the session variable.
+You can apply the @@local and LOCAL keywords in the syntax as they serve as synonyms for @@session and SESSION.
+But when no modifier is available, the SET statement command modifies the session variable.

 How does the sort_buffer_size function work in MySQL?

 Every session executing a sort allocates a buffer memory space with this quantity of memory, i.e., sort_buffer_size.
-It is not detailed to any storing engine.
+It does not provide details of any storing engine.
 But when the status variable, i.e., sort_merge_passes, is too great, then a user requires to look at either cultivating the query indexes or growing this.

 Example of MySQL key_buffer_size